polyneme/maggtomic/README.md

 collections and indexes, with different options to trade off higher compression rates versus CPU usage.
 The `zstd` library available in MongoDB 4.2 seems appropriate here, with a higher compression rate than the default `snappy` option and lower CPU usage (and also higher compression rate) than the `zlib` option (previously the only built-in alternative to `snappy`).
+Furthermore, indexes for WiredTiger collection are prefix-compressed by default: queries against an index, including covering queries, operate directly on the compressed index -- i.e., it remains compressed in RAM.
-A separate mechanism for space reduction in Datomic is the storage of entity references as numbers rather than storing larger string values.
+- *fixed-space identifiers rather than redundant string storage*: A separate mechanism for space reduction in Datomic is the storage of entity references as numbers rather than storing larger string values.
 This is particularly important when using the distributed-data model of RDF and thus using fully qualified names.
 MongoDB supports this space reduction strategy, either via the built-in 12-byte ObjectId reference type, or via an alternative strategy such as